-5. Duration of the Program:
+5.Duration of the Program:

-5.1 Minimum Duration: The program shall extend over a period of four years leading to the Degree of Bachelor of Technology (B.Tech) of the JNTUA,
+leading to the Degree of Bachelor of Technology (B.Tech) of the JNTUA, Ananthapuramu.

-Ananthapuramu.
 The four academic years shall be divided into eight semesters with two semesters per year.
 Each semester shall normally consist of 21 weeks (Minimum of 90 working days) having - Continuous Internal Evaluation (CIE) and Semester End Examination (SEE), Choice Based Credit System (CBCS) and Credit Based Semester System(CBSS) as suggested by UGC and Curriculum/ Course Structure as suggested by AICTE are followed.
 Provision is made for lateral entry admission of students into the Second Year of the program in all the branches of study and they shall be required to satisfy the conditions of admissions thereto prescribed by the JNTUA, Ananthapuramu and Government of Andhra Pradesh.